jbcodeforce/yarfba/docs/serverless/index.md

 When Amazon SQS is used as a Lambda event source, the Lambda service manages polling the queue.
 We can set the batch size, concurrency limit, and timeout.
 Lambda defaults to using five parallel processes to get messages off a queue.
 If the Lambda service detects an increase in queue size, it will automatically increase how many batches it gets from the queue, each time.
 The maximum concurrency is 1000.

-SQS will continue to try a failed message up to the maximum receive count specified in the redrive policy, at which point, if a **dead-letter queue** is configured, the failed message will be put into the dead-letter queue and deleted from your SQS queue.
+SQS will continue to try a failed message up to the maximum receive count specified in the re-drive policy, at which point, if a **dead-letter queue** is configured, the failed message will be put into the dead-letter queue and deleted from your SQS queue.

 If the visibility timeout expires, before your Lambda function has processed the messages in that batch, any message in that batch that hasn’t been deleted by your function will become visible again.
 This may generate duplicate processing on the same message.
 The best practice, is to set your visibility timeout to six times the function timeout.